 funding through the jurisdictions of Alexandria, Arlington,

-another country, for information on long-term care.
+state or another country, for information on long-term

 For further information about services for older adults, contact your local Area Agency on Aging (AAA):